SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

 \subsection{Methodology}

-We deploy benchmarks on Azure to the \emph{europe-west} region, on AWS to \emph{us-east-1}, and on Google Cloud to \emph{us-east1}.
+We deploy benchmarks \cameraready{and resources used by them} on Azure to the \emph{europe-west} region, on AWS to \emph{us-east-1}, and on Google Cloud to \emph{us-east1}.
 We use the lowest common memory configuration that successfully executes the workflow on AWS and Google Cloud, at least 256 MB for computational functions and 128 MB for simple web applications.
 We invoke the application benchmarks in \textit{burst} mode, triggering 30 executions at once and accepting all successful workflow executions, as other work suggests that most serverless applications have potentially bursty workloads~\cite{eismann2021review}.
-We check how often we should repeat experiments by computing non-parametric confidence intervals on the results for the MapReduce benchmark and aim at being in a 5\% interval of the median with a 95\% confidence interval.
+We check how often we should repeat experiments by computing non-parametric confidence intervals on the measurements of the MapReduce benchmark and aim at being in a 5\% interval of the median using a 95\% confidence interval.
 For the burst mode with 30 executions triggered at once, this results in 1, 1, and 6 repetitions on AWS, GCP, and Azure, respectively.
 We opt to execute all experiments 180 times.
 However, we could only obtain 30 executions of the 1000Genome benchmark on Azure due to frequent timeout issues.
 Benchmarks use the serverless object storage and NoSQL database on each platform.